kyle-rosenblad/compnet_ms_analyses/README.md

 There are five subdirectories that each correspond to a distinct analysis.

+Within each subdirectory, scripts may have numbers at the beginnings of the file names.
+If they do, this means scripts with earlier numbers need to be run before those with later numbers. e.g., 1_myscript.R must be run before 2_myotherscript.R.

 compnet_ms_example runs the toy example shown in Box 1 with compnet's built-in example data.

 compnet_ms_fia runs the empirical case study of trees in Payette National Forest.

 compnet_ms_metacom_sim_uncorr runs the metacommunity simulations, and accompanying data analyses, with uncorrelated species traits.
+This generates the spatiotemporal landscapes for the correlated scenario as well, so run this one first.

 compnet_ms_metacom_sim_corr runs the metacommunity simulations, and accompanying data analyses, with correlated species traits.